benwinding/benw-blog/source/_posts/why-i-made-ycomments.md

 photos:
  - https://i.imgur.com/5wKAHHP.png
 tags:
-- business
+- development
-- models
+- javascript
-- online-only
+- product
-- rant
+- discussions
 ---

 After becoming fascinated (and addicted) to online discussions such as; Reddit and Hacker News, I saw there was a missing connection between the article and the discussion around the article.